XDex/target.en/help/c-intro/glossary.md

 **success metrics**

 The parameters used to measure the success of an activity.
 Success metrics include key business measures that enable you to determine the success of a given experience or offer in a Target activity.
-For example, you can determine if a new offer increases your revenue per visitor or adding an item to a shopping cart.
+For example, you can determine if a new offer or adding an item to a shopping cart increases your revenue per visitor.
 Success metrics can be useful for discovering issues with registration, ordering, or purchase funnels, but also simply with visitor or customer engagement.

 ## T {#section_1841144841AF41169AF1E83B90C18292}

 **test**

-An activity that compares two or more experiences against the success metrics you specify so you can choose the experience that is most likely to provide the results you want.
+An activity that compares two or more experiences against the success metrics you specify, so you can choose the experience that is most likely to provide the results you want.

 **time on site**

-An engagement type that represents the time spent in the visit (in seconds) from the point the visitor sees the activity's first display mbox to the load of the final page in the session with an mbox.
+An engagement type that represents the time spent in the visit (in seconds) from the point the visitor sees the activity's first display mbox to the load of the final page in a session with an mbox.

 ## U {#section_6407B81326FF43049D92265746E6C402}

 **URL parameters**

 All referring page and page URL variables are automatically passed to an mbox whenever the page with the mbox is viewed by any visitor.
-These URL variables are then available to use through the display targeting or segment filters in reports.
+These URL variables are then available to use through display targeting or segment filters in reports.

 ## V {#section_0B85CE959BA948CDAC3BAEFB4EEDFAD2}